rvrsh3ll/mprecon/README.md

 More detailed information can be received with `-v` option.

+## Disclaimer

+This project is provided **for educational and research purposes only**.
+It is intended to help security professionals, researchers, and students understand potential attack vectors and improve defensive measures.

 ## Reference

 - https://github.com/synacktiv/SCCMSecrets
 - https://github.com/subat0mik/Misconfiguration-Manager
 - https://github.com/slygoo/pssrecon
 - https://specterops.io/blog/2025/07/15/id-like-to-speak-to-your-manager-stealing-secrets-with-management-point-relays/

 - https://www.synacktiv.com/advisories/microsoft-configuration-manager-configmgr-2403-unauthenticated-sql-injections